New addition O'Reilly sparks Leafs in 6-3 win over Sabres - WHIZ News

+“Yeah, it’s been crazy, though, I think a lot of adrenaline, too,” said O’Reilly, after playing his third game with Toronto since being acquired in a trade with St. Louis on Friday.

+“It’s just still a little surreal putting on this sweater and being here with this team.
+I’ve still got to pinch myself at times.
+But, it’s very exciting,” he added.
+“I still haven’t had a full practice with the team yet, which is kind of weird.
+So kind of nice to get a feel for that.”

-Playing his third game in four nights since being traded to Toronto by St. Louis, O’Reilly scored 37 seconds apart in an opening period the Maple Leafs led 4-0 on goals scored in a span of 8:18.
-O’Reilly added two assists and sealed the win with the first five-point outing of his career by scoring into an empty net with 1:10 remaining — and after the Sabres scored three times to cut Toronto’s lead to 5-3.
+O’Reilly scored 37 seconds apart in an opening period the Maple Leafs led 4-0 on goals scored in a span of 8:18.
+And after Buffalo surged by scoring three times to cut the lead to 5-3 on Jeff Skinner’s goal with 3:31 remaining, O’Reilly sealed the win when his shot dribbled into the net with 1:10 left.

-O’Reilly’s new linemates got in on the fun, with captain John Tavares scoring and adding three assists, and Mitchell Marner setting up four goals.
+O’Reilly’s new linemates got in on the fun, with captain John Tavares scoring and adding three assists, and Mitchell Marner setting up five goals.
+Marner’s five assists tied a franchise record for most in a road game, shared by Pep Kelly, Babe Pratt and Borje Salming.

 Michael Bunting and William Nylander also scored in a game played before a large contingent of “Go, Leafs!
-Go!”-chanting, blue-and-white clad fans making the trip across the border.
+Go!”-chanting, blue-and-white clad fans who made the trip across the border.

-Alex Tuch, with the 100th goal of his career, Jack Quinn and Jeff Skinner scored for Buffalo in a game the Sabres trailed 5-0 through two periods.
+Alex Tuch, with the 100th goal of his career, and Jack Quinn also scored for Buffalo.

-Buffalo’s Ukko-Pekka Luukkonen allowed four goals on 10 shots before being yanked after getting beaten on the short side by Bunting 12:09 in.
+Ukko-Pekka Luukkonen allowed four goals on 10 shots before being yanked after getting beaten on the short side by Bunting 12:09 in.
 Struggling in his bid to win a three-way goalie competition, Luukonen has allowed 19 goals in dropping to 1-3-1 in his last five starts.
-He was replaced by Craig Anderson, who finished allowing one goal on 18 shots.
+He was replaced by Craig Anderson, who allowed one goal on 18 shots.

+“We got to forget about this one.
+Yup, we can’t play like that in the first 10 minutes,” said Sabres defenseman Rasmus Dahlin, who was also bothered by seeing so many Maple Leafs fans celebrating O’Reilly’s third goal by littering the ice with hats.

 O’Reilly’s offensive outburst came in a homecoming for the two-way center, who spent two seasons playing for the Sabres before being traded to St. Louis in July 2018.